DS-DIEGOSANTOS/java-desafio/README.md

 # java-desafio

  ###############

  questao 1
- esta no pacote questao/pergunta1/questao1 é so coloca  o valor de n
+ esta no pacote questao/pergunta1/ é so coloca o valor de n

  ###################

   questao 2
- esta no pacote questao/pergunta2/questao2 é so coloca a senha
+ esta no pacote questao/pergunta2/ é so coloca a senha

  ###################

   questao 3
- esta no pacote questao/pergunta3/questao3 é so coloca a uma palavra como entrada
+ esta no pacote questao/pergunta3/ é so coloca uma palavra como entrada